ai-forever/sage/README.md

 ## Citation
 If you want to know more about our work take a look at these publications:

-💥 Our first [Paper](https://arxiv.org/abs/2308.09435) provides thorough description of methodology used to obtain SOTA models for spelling corrections as well comprehensive reports of all experiments that have been carried out.
+💥 Our first [Paper](https://arxiv.org/abs/2308.09435) provides a thorough description of the methodology used to obtain SOTA models for spelling corrections as well the comprehensive reports of all experiments that have been carried out.

 💫 While our Dialogue-2023 [Paper](https://www.dialog-21.ru/media/5914/martynovnplusetal056.pdf) focuses on exploiting
 resources for the task of spelling correction and procedures on obtaining high-quality parallel corpuses.